June 16 – Vestmanna Bird Cliffs

 The drive was beautiful…

-was the hotel…and they had exactly one item on the menu, lamb.
-However, when pressed they did offer a
+The hotel was very simple and the only place in town to eat was the hotel…and they had exactly one item on the menu, lamb.
+However, when pressed they did offer a vegetarian option that was very good.

-The nights stay light here until very late as well, but not
+The nights stay light here until very late as well, but not as late as in Iceland.

 No comments: